bshiff2/bshiff2.github.io/_pages/about.md

   - /about.html
 ---

-This website was created using GitHub Pages with Jekyll, and is based on the Academic Pages template: <a href=https://github.com/academicpages/academicpages.github.io></a>
+This website was created using GitHub Pages with Jekyll, and is based on the Academic Pages template: https://github.com/academicpages/academicpages.github.io

 This page contains information about me, my skills, my interests, etc.
 Above is the navigation bar, which can take you to my Resume for a more complete collection of information about me, as well as my Portfolio of github projects.